 By arriving 5-15 minutes early you are showing an employer or individual that you understand that their time is valuable.
-Keep in mind, timeliness is more than just arriving early to work or to a meeting; it's adapting to the pace at which you are expected to perform your tasks.
-This often varies by sector and organization and is something you will learn on the job.
+Keep in mind, timeliness is more than just arriving early to work

 - Personal space, touch, and privacy: Personal space is important to Canadians and refers to the distance between you and another person when you are interacting.
 Keeping an arm's length of space is seen as respectful; pay attention to what another person's body language is telling you.
 In some cultures, it may be appropriate to touch another person's arm or hold hands in a public space.
 Canadians may feel comfortable shaking hands at the onset of meeting, but don't usually touch while speaking to one another, especially in a business setting.
 Typically, Canadians are more private and less likely to talk about personal matters like family, income, or religion until they get to know you.
 Furthermore, respecting privacy in the workplace means discussing problems or concerns behind closed doors. - Assertive communication: Many other cultures interpret eye contact and directness of responses with their superiors as disrespectful.
 In Canada, eye contact and directness typically translate into honesty, interest, and engagement and should be practised when interacting with all levels of individuals.
 At the end of the interview, the selection committee will expect that you have open-ended questions about the position and/or company.
 Where you may feel that this is imposing or rude, an employer will be impressed by well-thought-out questions and associate that with your interest in the company. - Self-marketing: In Canadian culture, it is expected that you take a more direct and confident approach to openly highlighting your own strengths and accomplishments.
 Although this approach may make you feel like you are being boastful or bragging, it's actually seen as a needed strategy to sell your skills in a competitive job market.
 Similarly, it is expected that you take the initiative to follow up with an employer; you may feel that this is impolite, but it's actually seen as being responsible and could set you apart from other candidates. - Informality: In other cultures, it may be considered inappropriate to sit with people who are considered to be of higher status than you.
 Questions or the informal exchange of information can be seen as disrespectful to the person's position.
 In Canadian culture, talking openly in an interview environment is encouraged.
 In this type of setting, you are expected to interact with your interviewer and share information.
 In an initial meeting, you may address a supervisor or manager more formally by using Mr. or Ms. before their name.
 This is respectful; however, it is appropriate to address them by their first name once a relationship has been established.
 Avoid calling them by their title, as they want to be seen as working with their teams and not above them. - Equality, power, and curiosity: The Canadian workplace represents a wide degree of diversity as it stands; individual characteristics are not supposed to affect hiring processes or on-the-job treatment.
 Therefore, respect is shown across race, gender, age, and position within the company.
 Diversity in the workplace also stimulates curiosity amongst coworkers; respond patiently when people ask you about your culture, don't assume they are ill-intentioned.
 Canadians are generally more accepting of differences and show interest in learning about another person's culture.